 Frequently Asked Questions

-This procedure is generally performed in fit and healthy individuals.
-You will be admitted on the day of surgery and will usually need to stay in hospital for 1-3 days dependent on what is done.
+This procedure is performed under general anaesthetic or local anaesthetic and sedation.
+If done under local anaesthetic and sedation, you will be able to go home the same day.
+If done under a general anaesthetic, then you would normally need to stay in hospital for 1-2 days dependent on what is done.
 Following surgery, you will have dressings covering the wounds.
 You may have drains inserted following surgery and if so, these will be removed before you leave hospital.
-Initially the abdomen will feel tight and you may find it uncomfortable to complete straighten up but this will improve as you recover.
+Initially the abdomen will feel tight and you may find it uncomfortable to completely straighten up but this will improve within the first few days as you recover.

 Full recovery usually takes between 4-6 weeks.
 Return to work will be dependent on the nature of your occupation and return to exercise should be gradual.
-The scar quality from an abdominoplasty are generally good but require 6-12 months to completely mature.
+The scar quality from a tummy tuck is generally good but requires 6-12 months to completely mature.
 During this period of maturation, the scars can be red and raised.
 Occasionally, scars can become lumpy and stretched.

-You will be seen a week after your surgery to check that all is healing well and again at 3 months to ensure you are happy with the result.
+You will be seen a week after your surgery to check that all is healing well and again at 6 weeks and 6 months to ensure you are happy with the result.

-This is a routine operation with good outcomes in the majority of patients however it is important to understand the risks and complications that can occur with an abdominoplasty
+This is a routine operation with good outcomes in the majority of patients however it is important to understand the risks and complications that can occur with a tummy tuck / abdominoplasty

-Scarring : Scarring in an abdominoplasty generally run from hip to hip for a full abdominoplasty or just above the pubic line in a mini abdominoplasty.
+Scarring : Scarring in a tummy tuck generally runs from hip to hip within the panty line.
 Scars can be red and raised initially but mature over a period of 6-12 months, eventually turning white and fading.
 Occasionally scars can remain lumpy or stretched